 - Do not wakeboard in rough waters or inclement weather conditions – Wakeboarding in rainy conditions can put you at risk for electrocution if you are struck my lightening.
 Additionally, rough waters put you at risk for more falls and ultimately for drowning.

 - Use hand signals – Using hand signals to communicate with your spotter and the boat operator will ensure that the boat does not move until you are ready to start wakeboarding.
 If you want the boat to stop for any reason, a hand single that everyone is familiar with will ensure that the boat is stopped in a safe manner until you are ready to wakeboard again.

 Miami Wakeboarding Accident Lawyer

 If you or a loved one have sustained injuries from a wakeboarding accident, you may be entitled to damages.
 Negligent boat operators need to be held accountable for their actions, and retaining the services of a skilled Miami boating accident lawyer can help you receive the just compensation you deserve.
-To speak to a Miami wakeboarding accident lawyer you can trust, call the Law Offices of Prosper Shaked at (305) 694-2676 and schedule a free and confidential consultation.
+To speak to a Miami wakeboarding accident lawyer you can trust, call Prosper Shaked today at (305) 694-2676 and schedule a free and confidential consultation.